Policy Directory by Glossary Terms

 Source Reduction

-Programs that target the elimination of waste at its source and prior to its entering the waste stream.
-Examples include working with manufacturers and suppliers to use less packaging, ordering materials and supplies in bulk, and matching newspaper and phone book production to circulation.
+Programs that target the elimination of waste at its source and prior to it entering the waste stream.
+Examples include working with manufacturers and suppliers to use less packaging or ordering materials and supplies in bulk.

 Special Pay